nfsman34/Nintendont-SonicRiders/README.md

 * **libOGC 1.8.23-1**

 These versions can be downloaded here: https://www.mediafire.com/folder/j0juqb5vvd6z5/devkitPro_archives

+Make sure that they are on your path (including the bin subdirectories), if using Windows.

 On Windows, run the "Build.bat" batch script for build Nintendont.